-Butoh does not have to be only about the individual (subbody) but can also be about the collective (cobody).
-All the following activities are encouraged to be executed with reduction & regeneration by X.
+Butoh does not have to be only about the individual (shadowbody) but can also be about the collective (cobody).³ It inherently involves the human relationship channel.
+All the following activities are encouraged to be executed with reduction & regeneration.

 Performance Space Positions

 This stage position is any number of structured, linear, or neat formations that tend to be predictable.

 This type of stage position looks more random or chaotic, and appears to further approach the appearance of nature.
 Contrasting levels (low, medium, high) are also recommended.

 Rhizome Lee proposed three roles within the cobody: (1) Initiator; (2) Promoter; (3) Follower.³

 Having been inspired by carcinogensis (the spread of cancer cells), he found the same crowd dynamic often happened within a group of dancers.
 First, there is an initiator, which can be like the initial cancer cell.
 This initiator takes on a certain qualia.
 Everybody has these initiator cancer cells, but our varying states of immunity do not allow for the process to get any further (at promoter level).

 “Copying is about reverse‑engineering.
 It’s like a mechanic taking apart a car to see how it works.” – Austin Kleon4